Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ![](./images/noipFree.png)
 <br/>

 Wait for the email and "Confirm Account" before you proceed.
+This is a good time for a break.

 You need a Google account to proceed.
-Create one if you don't have it.
+Create one if you don't have one.
 Go to  [https://console.cloud.google.com](https://console.cloud.google.com) and log in with your Google account.
 ![](./images/GoogleCloud.png)
 <br/>